 Do It Anyway

 And, finally, in case you’re not sure, there’s no shame in “faking it.”
 For the record, back when I first started that photography business, “Fake it ‘til you make it” was my mantra.
 That’s what all those trips to the library were about.
 I photographed my first wedding without having attended one since I was 10.
-I did my first real estate photography gig after reading how to do it in a book.
-I got paid for both jobs.
-And I got hired again.
-And again.
+And I successfully navigated my first real estate photography gig after reading how to do it in a book.
+I knew I had the skills; I just hadn’t gained the experience.
+And I got paid for both jobs.
+And I got hired again and again, going on to build a successful business.

 Use Impostor Syndrome to Your Advantage